reznikmm/learn/content/courses/intro-to-spark/chapters/03_Proof_Of_Program_Integrity.rst

 facilitates debugging, so you may want to enable these checks at runtime to terminate execution before some damaging or hard-to-debug action occurs.

-GNATprove statically analyses preconditions and postcondition.
+GNATprove statically analyses preconditions and postconditions.
 It verifies preconditions every time a subprogram is called, which is the runtime semantics of contracts.
 Postconditions, on the other hand, are verified once as part of the verification of the subprogram's body.
 For example,